AtomicAnindya/pipelinedprocessor/README.md

 <img src="https://github.com/AtomicAnindya/pipelinedprocessor/blob/main/Square%20Root.PNG" width ="1000" height="350">
 </p>

 The code has been run using the designed processor.
-The input number is 4 and the result has been stored at the memory location 0x0000000c.
+The input number is 4 and the result has been stored at the memory location 0x0000000c or 12<sub>dec</sub>.
 You can see the simulation result below.
 </p>
 <p align="center">
 <img src="https://github.com/AtomicAnindya/pipelinedprocessor/blob/main/Square%20Root.PNG" width ="1000" height="350">